 Transport in the Philippines

-I found it very easy to travel in the Philippines; tour operators or locals that want to help you are everywhere.
-Transport via ferries and flights went smooth; all depending on weather conditions of course.
-The distances in Philippines are long and exits of thousands of island, transport via water or air is essential.
-Flights make the trip easy and fast and the ferries go often and on time but take more time.
-All my transport went on time during my holiday; ferry, plane, tours everything.
-This could be different during typhoon season.
-Be aware the roads on the islands are not always the best…..
+Flights make the trip easy and fast and the ferries go often and on time, but of course they take more time.
+All my transport went on time during my holiday, ferry, plane, tours, everything.
+This could be very different during typhoon season.
+Be aware that the roads on the islands are not always the best either.

 Before boarding the ferry use the following order: